huynhthao12a3/redux-in-reactjs/README.md

 3. Connect to redux store from component

-- Using the two hooks hehee 🎉
+- Using the two hooks 🎉